 - the quality of being discreet, esp. with reference to one’s own actions or speech; prudence or decorum.

-Professionals communicate in a calm, cool and collected manner, regardless of the situation or if they are having a bad day, while making the effort to ensure that their tone, intend and meaning are appropriate for the task at hand.
-That’s where discretion comes in.
-You can’t really teach discretion.
-You can’t force people to use discretion.
+Professionals communicate in a calm, cool and collected manner, regardless of the situation or even if they are having a bad day.
+Pros make the effort to ensure that their tone, intend and meaning are appropriate for the task at hand.
+That’s where discretion comes in!
+Unfortunately it is difficult if not impossible to each discretion.
+Nor can you force people to use discretion.

 If you are an “emotional formatter”, it would behoove you to start working on your vocabulary so you can choose the appropriate words to relay your intent or tone instead of relying on formatting to make your point.